Linear Response Selected Configuration Interaction: Theory

 When forming the property gradient, the one-electron operator will create singly excited determinants out of the ground state.
 These contributions may accumulate in determinants that are not included in the ground state determinant set.
 In some cases, one can even anticipate that \emph{all} such determinants will be missing (i.e., if the ground-state and perturbation operator belong to different point-group symmetries).
 To address this shortcoming, one can include an additional determinant selection step to improve the description of the property gradient.
 After the ground-state HCI wave function is obtained, additional determinants are added in an HCI-like selection step according to the one-electron operator ($\hat{B}$) of interest

+where $B_{IJ}=\left<\Phi_I\left|\hat{B}\right|\Phi_J \right>$ is a matrix element of the one-electron operator in the determinant basis.
+We will denote the use of this selection scheme as "+V" in the following.
 We note that related criteria have been used within TD-ASCI\cite{shee2025real} and for improving the convergence of ground-state expectation values\cite{angeli2001multireference}.
 The determinant addition step should be followed by re-optimization of the CI wave function in the expanded space, since the added determinants may lower the energy, and since wave function gradient terms can otherwise enter the linear response equations.

 Solving the response equation may also induce coupling to previously neglected determinants.
 Considering the linear response equation (Eq. \eqref{eq:linear_response_equation}), this can be related to the matrix-vector multiplication of $\mathbf{H}$ with the response vector $\mathbf{X}$.
 Thus, one can consider a determinant addition step where, after the response equations are solved, determinants are added according to the criterion